-For the US CPA, there are four parts ranging from a wide variety of subjects, including financial accounting, audit, taxation, business law, ethics, strategic planning, corporate finance, IT and economics.
-These subjects are tested at the introductory level, but given the breadth, you can image that it takes a lot of time to prepare for and pass all four parts.
+The U.S. CPA Exam has 4 parts covering a wide variety of subjects, including financial accounting, audit, taxation, business law, ethics, strategic planning, corporate finance, IT, and economics.
+These exam tests these subjects at the introductory level.
+However, given the breadth of coverage, preparing for and passing all 4 parts takes a lot of time.

-Roughly speaking, it takes an average candidate 300-400 hours to study for the CPA exam.
+Roughly speaking, the average candidate spends 300-400 hours studying for the CPA Exam.

-The IMA suggests at least 150 hours for each part.
-This comes to around 300 hours of prep time.
+The IMA suggests candidates study for at least 150 hours for each exam part.
+Consequently, the total study time for the entire CMA exam comes to around 300 hours.

 CPA exam is a mile wide and an inch deep.
 The EA was only a quarter mile wide but a lot deeper.

 The EA exam focuses on the niche of federal taxation.
-It goes deeper and touch upon individual and business tax, together with matters on representation.
+It delves very deeply into this subject matter by touching upon individual and business tax along with matters of representation.

-One review course provider tells their SEE students to budget about 50 hours to study for Part 1, 40 hours for Part 3, and 85 hours for Part 2.
+One review course provider tells their EA candidates to budget about 50 study hours for Part 1, 40 hours for Part 3, and 85 hours for Part 2.

-I have a few readers who got a CPA and EA.
+Conveniently, I have a few readers who are both CPAs and enrolled agents.

-When they compare CPA’s REG section with EA, most agree that the EA exam goes deeper, but the questions are more straightforward.
-REG, on the other hand, has trickier multiple choice questions and the dreaded simulation questions.
+When these readers compared the CPA REG exam section to the EA exam, most of them agreed that the EA exam went deeper into the material.
+But they also found that the EA exam questions were more straightforward.
+REG, on the other hand, has trickier multiple-choice questions (MCQs) and the dreaded task-based simulations (TBSs), which are case study-like questions.